 - Leather soles are timeless, but not for work boot purposes.
 It has low durability, no slip resistance, and poor flexibility.
-It’s good to avoid any work boots with leather soles.
+It’s best to avoid any work boots with leather soles.

 Take note of which sole materials offer the best properties for your jobs application.
 This way, you can compare and contrast between the boots you’re considering.

-If your job takes you through some wet and muggy conditions, you’re going to want the best waterproof footwear.
-As we covered above, leather boots are going to offer the best defence against rain, puddles, and shallow water.
+If your job takes you through some wet and muggy conditions, you’re going to want the best waterproof work boots.
+As we covered above, leather boots are going to offer the best defense against rain, puddles, and shallow water.